bowhead/web3.js/styleguide.md

 ## Events

-  - When attaching data payloads to events (whaht DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
+  - When attaching data payloads to events (whether DOM events or so.ahting more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of:

     ```js
     // bad